jorisbrauns/Cordova-Azure-Notificationhubs/README.md

 # Cordova-Azure-Notificationhubs
 This Cordova plugin offers support to receive and handle native push notifications from Azure Notification Hubs with a single unified API, and with no dependency on any other plugins.

+#Attention
+This plugin is not finished yet, currently only Windows (UWP) is working!

 - [License (MIT)](MIT-LICENSE)

 Send push notifications to any platform, from any backend.
 Use Notification Hubs to: